Our MISSION as a board is to make Parkside a highly desirable place to live while enhancing property value through:

 Parkside at Alexandria is governed by a board of directors.
 Each member of the board is elected to a specific term by the Association members.
 Board members typically take lead responsibility to oversee and address various operational issues (e.g. maintenance, finances, security, architectural review, etc.) In addition, Committees and Task Forces can be formed as necessary to address special topics.

 President of the Association since 2011; prior to that served on the Budget and Finance Committee (including as its Chair), since the Association's inception.
 Professionally, I am a long-time attorney with the Postal Service, and a graduate of Yale College, Yale Law School and Yale's School of Organization and Management (Business School).
 In my professional role, I routinely deal with matters in excess of $1 billion.
-Throughout my tenure, I have worked on various endeavors (too numerous to detail) to make your investment at Parkside more profitable and your life at Parkside more enjoyable.
-These are the goals to which I strive.
+Throughout my tenure, I have worked on various matters, which too numerous to detail, to make your investment at Parkside more profitable and your life at Parkside more enjoyable.
+These are the goals for which I strive.

 Maureen has served on the Parkside board since 2016; serving in the role of Secretary and as a member of the Social Committee.
 During her time on the board she has started the adult pool party and book club.
 Maureen is a teacher in Arlington and has a Bachelors from Suny College at Buffalo, and a Masters from George Mason University.